project-cdim/docs/tutorial/en/appendix/troubleshooting/README.md

 #### 2. Network Error Displayed on Dashboard Screen

 ##### If 401 Error is Displayed
-There may be an issue with the authentication settings.
-The client name needs to be consistent across the following three:
+This error might be due to inconsistencies in authentication settings.
+Ensure uniformity in client names across:
 - Keycloak client
-- mf-core .env NEXT_PUBLIC_AUTH_CLIENT_ID
+- mf-core `.env` value `NEXT_PUBLIC_AUTH_CLIENT_ID`
-- Kong settings
+- Kong configuration

-Regarding Kong settings, ensure that the format of the public_key in the set-up-tools directory is correct and that the key content matches the public key of CDIM.
-If there are any errors, correct them and then perform [Initialize Kong Settings](#initialize-kong-settings) followed by [set-up-tools configuration](../../../../getting-started/en/setup/setup.md#12-initial-setup-for-gateway).
+Check the `public_key` format in the set-up-tools directory, ensuring it matches the public key for CDIM.
+Rectify any discrepancies, then perform [Initialize Kong Settings](#initialize-kong-settings) followed by [set-up-tools configuration](../../../../getting-started/en/setup/setup.md#12-initial-setup-for-gateway).

 ##### If Network Error is Displayed
-It is possible that Kong cannot be connected and a 404 error is displayed.
-Check if there are any proxy settings or routing settings in the network of the created Docker container.
+Kong might be unreachable, indicated by a 404 error.
+Verify any proxy or routing settings of the Docker container's network.
+Inappropriate proxy settings could impair functionality.
-If there are proxy settings within the container, it may not function properly.

 ##### If 500 Error is Displayed
-It is possible that Kong cannot connect with other components.
-Check if there are any proxy settings or routing settings in the created Docker container.
+Kong might be unable to connect with other components.
+Again, check for improper proxy or routing settings in the network configuration of the Docker container.
-If there are proxy settings within the container, it may not function properly.

 ##### If 502 Error is Displayed
-Please restart Kong using the following command:
+Restart Kong with the following commands:
 ```sh
 $ cd ~/cdim/base-compose
 $ docker-compose down